What Is Reflexology?

 “When our feet hurt we hurt all over”

-I love reflexology
+I'm Rachel and I love reflexology

 I have always enjoyed the feelings that the power of touch can evoke.
 The feeling of being cared for, nurtured, relaxed or restored and I have dipped in and out of therapeutic treatments over the years, sometimes to help me with an issue and other times just for the sheer relaxation of the moment.
 Life's ups and downs and twists and turns often placed demands on my physical and emotional wellbeing and I have used touch therapies to help me.
 And with my own family, I regularly used massage techniques as a way of connecting, relaxing and ending a week.